 So what I’ll basically do in this post is this:

-- I’ll give you 1 great niche I’ve considered making a site on.
+- I’ll give you 1 great niche with low competition I’ve considered making a site on (mud runs).

 - I’ll give you keywords I’ve found that prove it’s very low competition.